Eternal Sunshine (album): Songs

-Eternal Sunshine begins with the opening track, "Intro (End of the World)", which primarily includes strings and a morose guitar.
-The song begins with Grande posing the question, "How can I tell if I'm in the right relationship?", describing her anxieties with her partner, and the possibility of its end.
+Eternal Sunshine begins with "Intro (End of the World)", which primarily includes strings and a morose guitar.
+Grande poses the question, "How can I tell if I'm in the right relationship?", describing her anxieties with her partner and the possibility of its end.
 The second song, "Bye", was described by Grande as the hardest song on the album for her to write, saying "It was hard for the reason that I desperately didn't want it to sound like a 'fuck you.'
-I wanted it to sound like, 'I need to leave, so bye'".
-Grande wanted the song to have a sense of self-awareness and accountability, rather than being completely dismissive.
+I wanted it to sound like, 'I need to leave, so bye.
+Grande wanted it to have a sense of self-awareness and accountability rather than being completely dismissive.
 It is an uptempo dance-pop number with influences of disco and Philadelphia soul.
-The third track, "Don't Wanna Break Up Again", is a gloomy, '90s influenced pop and R&B song that discusses conflicting feelings Grande has towards the end of her relationship with her partner.
-While referring to her relationship as a "situationship" that she's aware needs to end, the song shows a reluctancy to go through with ending the marriage and describes the steps she went through to try to save it, i.e. therapy.
-Rolling Stone described the first three tracks of the album as "seventies pop".
+The third track, "Don't Wanna Break Up Again", is a gloomy, 1990s influenced pop and R&B song that discusses conflicting feelings Grande has towards the end of her relationship with her partner.
+While referring to it as a "situationship" that she is aware needs to end, the song shows a reluctancy to go through with ending it and describes the steps she went through to try to save it, such as therapy.
+Rolling Stone described the first three tracks as "seventies pop".

-The album's interlude, "Saturn Returns", prominently samples a YouTube video of astrologer Diana Garland, as she discusses the importance of the age of 29 in a person's life.
-She urges the listener to "wake up" and "sort out who you really are" before the album's fifth and title track.
-The interlude fades directly into "Eternal Sunshine", during which Grande seems to come to terms with the faults of her partner and their relationship.
+"Saturn Returns Interlude" prominently samples a YouTube video of astrologer Diana Garland as she discusses the importance of the age of 29 in a person's life.
+She urges the listener to "wake up" and "sort out who you really are".
+The interlude transitions into the title track, "Eternal Sunshine", during which Grande seems to come to terms with the faults of her partner and their relationship.
 In the track, she hints that her ex-husband, Dalton Gomez, may have cheated during their marriage and displays an uncertainty towards their relationship over an "R&B-pop" beat.
-"Supernatural", the sixth track on the album, has a low-tempo beat.
-The lyrics are about how Grande is in love with someone and is inseparable.
-Grande lets this love take over her entire state of mind.
+"Supernatural", the sixth track, has a low-tempo beat with lyrics about how Grande is in love with someone and is inseparable.
+She lets this love take over her entire state of mind.
 The lyrics also show that Grande is healing from heartbreak and is ready to love again.
-Billboard ranked "Supernatural" number eight out of Eternal Sunshines tracks and compared it to "Breathin'" from Sweetener, as both songs are "undeniable home runs and surefire pure-pop smashes."
+Billboard ranked "Supernatural" number eight out of Eternal Sunshines tracks and compared it to "Breathin" from Sweetener, as both are "undeniable home runs and surefire pure-pop smashes".